Skip to main content

 export default config;

-Build the static export and sync it with Capacitor platforms
+Build the production web app and sync it with Capacitor platforms

 Method 2: Manual Commands